We and the house

 Cheese from Kaslab’n Radenthein, homemade ham, bacon and pastrami from our own kitchen, farmhouse sausages and cured meats from nearby farms, our own jams, and honey from our neighbour’s bees – they all come together to welcome the day.

-A basket of fresh bread – rolls, mini croissants and brioches – and seasonal fruit on the side complete what breakfast in the countryside should feel like: simple, genuine and quietly special.
+A basket of fresh bread – rolls, mini croissants and brioches – and seasonal fruit complete what breakfast in the countryside should feel like: simple, genuine, and quietly special.

 While outside the sun rises, Walter prepares breakfast with a twist

-Fried, scrambled or soft-boiled – each egg dish is freshly made to order.
-Sometimes Walter adds a touch of surprise: perhaps Shakshuka, or Eggs Benedict with his own hollandaise.
-Vegetarian and lactose-free options are, of course, available.
+Fried, scrambled or soft-boiled – every egg dish is freshly made to order.
+Occasionally, Walter adds a little surprise: perhaps Shakshuka, or Eggs Benedict with his own hollandaise.
+Vegetarian and lactose-free options are of course available.

 Tea from Bioteaque and coffee roasted in Carinthia – by San Giusto in Kötschach-Mauthen or Caffè vom See in Millstatt – round off the morning with quiet perfection.

-When evening falls, the Landhaus turns into the GenussRestaurant Staner – where old and new meet on the plate
+When evening falls, the Landhaus becomes the GenussRestaurant Staner

-In the evening, the Landhaus becomes a place of true culinary storytelling.
+In the evening, the Landhaus turns into a place of true culinary storytelling.
 The kitchen follows the motto “Senza Confini – without borders” – a philosophy that reflects Walter’s way of cooking.
 He combines his award-winning cuisine with his love for honest, regional produce.
-He reimagines classics, draws inspiration from afar, and cooks what the season has to offer – without frills, but full of soul and flavour.
+He reimagines classics, draws inspiration from afar, and cooks with the seasons – without frills, but full of soul and flavour.

 Those who love Carinthian classics will feel right at home

-One of our specialities is traditional Carinthian offal cuisine, but fish lovers will find their favourites too – with trout and char from the Andreas Hofer Fishery in Feld am See, and sometimes wild-caught fish from the Millstätter See or Weißensee.
+One of our specialities is traditional Carinthian offal cuisine, but fish lovers will find their favourites too – trout and char from the Andreas Hofer Fishery in Feld am See, and occasionally wild-caught fish from Lake Millstatt or the Weißensee.

-Our Carinthian dumpling menu is a tribute to the building’s past as a former noodle factory, once home to the famous Gritschacher Egg Noodles known far beyond Carinthia.
-Today, we continue that legacy with ten handmade varieties, each filled with local character and a touch of nostalgia.
-True Carinthian “Nudeln” are little pasta pockets – filled with heart, history and flavour.
+Our Carinthian dumpling menu honours the building’s past as a former noodle factory, once home to the well-known Gritschacher Egg Noodles.
+Today, we carry on that legacy with ten handmade varieties, each filled with regional character and a hint of nostalgia.